Hypercubed/connectome/notes.md

   A. CSF1 - CSF1R - figure 4

     a) Clear the visualization.
-    x) In the options tab, Set edge cutoff to 0.1.
     b) Select the pairs tab.
     c) clear all pairs.
-      1) Click the selct all button.
+      1) Click the select all button.
-      2) Click on the visible icon (eye) to turn off all pairs.
+      2) Click on the first visible icon (eye) to turn off all pairs.
+      3) clear the select all button.
-    d) in the pairs tab search for "CSF1"
+    e) Search for "CSF1"
-    e) Turn on the CSF2_CSF2R pair and corresponding genes.
+    f) Turn on the CSF2_CSF2R pair and corresponding genes.
 You will see the pair edge displayed.
-    g) Turn on all samples in the samples tab.
+    g) Right click on the ligand-receptor pair edge, select show -> top paths.
-    f) hive plot shows samples ranked by expression, swicth to force directed.
+    h) hive plot shows samples ranked by expression product

   B. KITLG - KIT

+    [same as IIA]

 III.
 For a pair of cells (eg. Mast cells and Keratinocyte Epidermal) what are the top 5-10 pathways for communicating between them?